Mental Health Disorders

 Major Depressive Disorder

 Clinical depression, or major depressive disorder (MDD), is one of the most common mental health disorders in the United States.
-The results of major depression can be so severe that extent of impairing one’s ability to perform daily functions.
+The results of major depression can be so severe that extent of impair one’s ability to perform daily functions.
 To be diagnosed, one must experience symptoms such as persistent sadness, hopelessness, guilt, and more for a minimum of two weeks.
 Read More.

 Grief and Loss